Other Leaves: Washington

 - All employers must provide the same leave for employees who are adoptive parents or stepparents at time of birth or placement of a child (under the age of six) as is provided to employees that are biological parents.
 See Parental Leave.

 - An employer does not have to provide a leave of absence for a workers' compensation injury or illness.
 See Workers' Compensation Leave.

 - Victims of domestic violence, sexual assault or stalking may take a reasonable leave from work - paid or unpaid - to take care of legal or law enforcement needs and obtain health care.
 Family members of a victim may also take reasonable leave to help the victim obtain treatment or seek help.
 See Domestic Violence Leave.

 - Employers with 20 or more full-time equivalent employees cannot terminate or discipline an employee who is a volunteer firefighter or reserve officer for taking leave to respond to a fire alarm or emergency call.
 See Emergency Responder Leave.

-- Certain Seattle, SeaTac and Tacoma employers are required to provide eligible employees with paid sick and safe leave.
+- Certain Seattle, SeaTac, Tacoma and Spokane employers are required to provide eligible employees with paid sick and safe leave.
 See Local Ordinances.